-- 210. Adoption of appropriate standards is foreseen concerning the procedures allowing the right holder to request the competent customs authorities to withhold the release into circulation of materials, which infringe the intellectual property rights. - 211.
+- 210. The representative of Moldova stated that adoption of appropriate standards was foreseen concerning the procedures allowing the right holder to request the competent customs authorities to withhold the release into circulation of materials, which infringe the intellectual property rights. - 211.
 In response to requests for more information, the representative of Moldova stated that at the present time no indication of the time frame for adoption of provisions on border measures may be made.
 A draft law on border enforcement measures has been submitted to Parliament in the form of an amendment of the Customs Code.
 Presently, a new Customs Code is being drawn up.
 At the moment of its adoption, the aforementioned Governmental Decision shall be abrogated.